GuenfoudiIhabe/SentiVista/README.md

 ### ☁️ Web Interface (cloud)

 The app is currently running on the cloud at https://app-24294949938.europe-west1.run.app .
-I is not garantied to be up at any moment but at least during the review.
+It is not garantied to be up at any moment but at least during the review.

 ### API Endpoint